Masataka Sugimoto: Awards and honors

 Sugimoto received the Japan Shogi Association's "25 Years Service Award" in 2015 in recognition of being an active professional for twenty-five years.
 He received the Shogi Honor Award in January 2022 for winning 600 games since turning professional.

 JSA director

 Sugimoto is a member of the Japan Shogi Association's board of directors.
-He was elected to a two-year term as a non-executive director at the association's 63rd General Meeting in June 2012, and then again in June 2021.
+He was first elected to a two-year term as a non-executive director at the association's 63rd General Meeting in June 2012.
+He was elected to the board a second time as a non-executive director in June 2021 and re-elected to an additional two-year term in June 2023.